dmerejkowsky/todos/README.md

 * Install Python

 ```
-# create a virtualenv in .ven
+# create a virtualenv in .venv
 python3 -m venv .venv

 # install pytest in the virtualenv